-Name: type the name of the policy you want to create.
+Name:: Enter the name of the policy you want to create.

-Description: type a brief description for the policy to identify
+Description: Enter a brief description to identify the policy.

-- Blocked Categories: select one of the categories to block.
-Choosing the Custom option allows the administrator to customize the list of categories to block for the user.
-You can also use Select All to choose all of the categories listed, or None to set no filters for the user to access user can access any URL in this case as no web page is blocked. - Blacklist and Whitelist: If web content categorization is unable to classify URLs that the user, organization or institution needs, then Whitelist or Blacklist profiles can be created by the administrator.
+- Blocked Categories: Select one of the categories to block.
+Selecting the Custom option allows the administrator to customize the list of categories to block for the user.
+You can also use Select All to choose all of the categories listed, or None to set no filters for the user to access (the user can access any URL in this case because no web page is blocked). - Block by Threat Level: Enable this option and set the slider bar to a threat level.
+The web reputation score, from 1 through 100, gives the reputation index or threat level of a URL being browsed by a user.
+The reputation score can be used to categorize the threat level of URLs according to the following levels: - Trustworthy: The web reputation score is in the range of 81 through 100.
+These are well known sites with strong security characteristics. - Low-Risk: The web reputation score is in the range of 61 through 80.
+These are generally benign sites and rarely exhibit the characteristics that expose the user to security risks. - Moderate-Risk: The web reputation score is in the range of 41 through 60.
+These are benign sites but have exhibited some characteristics that suggest a security risk. - Suspicious: The web reputation score is in the range of 21 through 40.
+These are suspicious sites. - High-Risk: The web reputation score is in the range of 1 through 20.
+These are high risk sites. - Blacklist & Whitelist: If web content categorisation, is unable to classify URLs that the user, organization or institution needs, then Whitelist and Blacklist profiles can be created by the administrator.
 The URLs listed by the administrator under Blacklist are blocked and those listed under Whitelist are allowed access.
-The domain names under the Blacklist and Whitelist take precedence over the default allow or deny action of the URL filter.
+The domain names under Blacklist and Whitelist take precedence over the default allow or deny action of the URL filter.

-The AP matches the URL pattern against all the configured Whitelist and Blacklists through the egrep (Extended Global Regular Expressions Print) program which performs a line-by-line scan of the file and returns lines that contain a pattern matching the given expression.
+The AP matches the URL pattern against all the configured Whitelist and Blacklist profiles through the Extended Global Regular Expressions Print (egrep) program which performs a line-by-line scan of the file and returns lines that contain a pattern matching the given expression.
 Currently, the exact URL name or a wildcard at the beginning of the URL is used to match the pattern.